 The ESC Councils' goal is to share knowledge among medical professionals practising in specific cardiology domains.

-An essential companion for both the aspiring and practising electrophysiologist, The EHRA Book of Pacemaker, ICD and CRT Troubleshooting assists device specialists in tackling both common and unusual situations that they may encounter during daily practice.
-Taking a case-based approach, it examines pacemakers, implantable cardioverter defibrillators and cardiac resynchronisation therapy.
+Essential companions for both the aspiring and practising electrophysiologist, The EHRA Book of Pacemaker, ICD and CRT Troubleshooting and The EHRA Book of Pacemaker, ICD, and CRT Troubleshooting and The EHRA Book of Interventional Electrophysiology assist device specialists in tackling both common and unusual situations that they may encounter during daily practice.
+Taking a case-based approach, they cover pacemakers, implantable cardioverter defibrillators & cardiac resynchronisation therapy, and, electrophysiological procedures for supraventricular and ventricular arrhythmias, respectively.

 Edited by Haran Burri, University Hospital of Geneva, Switzerland, Carsten Israel, Evangelical Hospital, Bielefeld, Germany, and Jean-Claude Deharo, Timone Hospital, Marseilles, France